- Born: 1769, baptized 6 Oct 1769, Nuneaton, Warwickshire, England

 Susanna Andrews outlived two previous military husbands and throughout her lifetime bore eight children.
 Joseph, the first son of John and Susanna Ashby, and Susanna’s seventh child, was born August 1817 and was baptized in Perth Ontario, but did not survive.
 William Ashby, Susanna’s eighth child, and my 2nd great grandfather, was born July 1819 near Fallbrook, Lanark County, Upper Canada.
 He was the only child of Susanna’s to survive to adulthood.

 Five of Susanna’s previous children died as infants.
-A sixth, a daughter, was accidently shot and died of a pistol wound at age seven.
-Living conditions in the garrison were not sanitary, food supplies were scarce, medical care was limited and with weapons everywhere, it was not a favorable environment for children.
+A sixth, a daughter, was accidentally shot and died of a pistol wound at age seven.
+Unsanitary living conditions and scarce food supplies made life in the garrison difficult.
+Medical care was limited and weapons were everywhere.
+It was not a favorable environment for children.

 The Search for a Home

 In 1817, Sgt.
 John Ashby (Ashley) received an initial location ticket for all of lot 24 in concession 2, Front of Yonge Township, Leeds County, Upper Canada.
 This property is slightly to the north west of the village of Mallorytown.
-An investigation of this property reveals that it was all swamp land draining into Jones Creek which flows through the southern end of the property.
+An investigation of this property reveals that it was swamp-land draining into Jones creek.
+Jones creek flows through the southern end of the property.
 Early maps indicate much more open water on the creek than is visible on today’s GIS maps.
 This suggests that the water table has changed.
 Today this area remains undeveloped.
 Farmland in the township begins in concession 3.

-A second location ticket was obtained in Leeds County near Frankville but was abandoned in favor of a ticket issued for lot 19 SW concession 10 in the newly surveyed Bathurst township in the District of Bathurst.
+A second location ticket was obtained in Leeds County near Frankville but was abandoned in favor of a ticket issued for lot 19 SW concession 10 in Kitley township, Leeds county, District of Johnstown.

 The Early Years